fbpx

 Secretary

-Jessica Begley, MFT, is a marriage and family therapist and child development specialist who is in the process of earning her PhD in Psychology.
-She previously taught children with learning disabilities, was a school counselor for an alternative high school, and continues to offer pro bono therapy sessions.
-Ms. Begley became involved with U.S. Pain in 2015 due to her personal experience living with complex regional pain syndrome.
-While she is fortunate to be in remission, her youngest daughter, Madi, also lives with the condition.
-She and her family were featured in the first INvisible Project: Kids and Family edition (you can read their story here).
+Jessica Begley, MFT, is a marriage and family therapist, child development specialist, and PhD candidate in Psychology.
+With a background in teaching children with learning disabilities and serving as a school counselor, she continues to offer pro bono therapy.
+Jessica became involved with U.S. Pain in 2015 due to her personal experience with complex regional pain syndrome, now in remission, and her youngest daughter, Madi, who also lives with the condition.
+Their family was featured in the first INvisible Project: Kids and Family edition (read their story here).

-She has an extensive background in fundraising and event planning, stemming from her 15+ years of experience volunteering as vice president of fundraising for the school PTO and as a member of the Whites Chapel United Methodist Church Early Childhood Board.
-Ms. Begley is a longtime supporter of the Pediatric Pain Warrior Program, frequently lending her time and energy to helping provide hope to other families.
-She currently resides in Southlake, Texas, with her husband and two daughters.
+With over 15 years of experience in fundraising and event planning, Jessica has served as vice president of fundraising for her school’s PTO and as a member of the Whites Chapel United Methodist Church Early Childhood Board.
+She is a dedicated supporter of the Pediatric Pain Warrior Program and regularly contributes her time to support other families facing pain.
+Jessica lives in Southlake, Texas, with her husband and two daughters.

 Nicole Hemmenway